mtownsen/angular-seed/README.md

-# angular-seed — the seed for AngularJS apps
+# AngularJS + Gulp
+This project is based on the official angular see project configured with gulp for dependency injection

+# Documentation from the original repo untouched

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these